lilianchi/lilianchi/https:/github.com/lilianchi/lilianchiREADME.md

-- 👋 Hi, I’m @Lilian Chuang
+- 👋 Hi, I’m @Lilian Chuang and from Taiwan.
+- 💪/ 🍩 I enjoy workout and donuts.
 - 👀 I’m interested in business analytics, analyzing data and visualization.
 - 🎓 I’m currently studying at Purdue Universirty, @BAIM master program and will complete on May, 2022.
 (Business Analytics and Information Management)
 - 📊 My professional skills include Python, R, SQL, Excel, SAS.